COVID-19 (Coronavirus Disease 2019)

 - Specimens received at room temperature

-Currently, Tier 1 and 2 priority test results will be available within 1 – 2 days of receipt of the specimen at the WSLH.
-We are no longer testing lower priority specimens.
+Currently, test results will be available within 1 – 2 days of receipt of the specimen at the WSLH.
 Positive, Inconclusive, and Invalid results will be called to the submitter immediately.
 All results will be reported electronically, as soon as they are available, to the submitting lab and health department.
 Please call WSLH Customer Service at 800-862-1013 if you feel a result is missing.
 If there are urgent questions outside of business hours you may call the WSLH emergency pager at 608-263-3280.

-- The CDC 2019-nCoV Real-Time RT-PCR Diagnostic Panel Letter of Authorization, Fact Sheet for Healthcare Providers and Fact Sheet for Patients can be found at: https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations.
+- CDC Assay Fact Sheet for Healthcare Providers and Fact Sheet for Patients

-NOTE: Patients under investigation for COVID-19, and suspected or confirmed cases of COVID-19, are now reportable conditions in accordance with Wis.
+NOTE: Patients with suspected or confirmed COVID-19 are reportable conditions in accordance with Wis.
 Stat.
 Ch.
 252 and Wis.
 Admin.
 Code Ch.
 DHS 145.
 All suspect patients should be reported to WEDSS immediately.
 This is normally done by an Infection Preventionist or the Clinical Provider.
+WSLH will also report all of our COVID-19 test results to WEDSS and CDC.

 NOTE: If you are performing testing, please report all results in the weekly surveillance report to WSLH.